pkasela/Sound-of-Data/README.md

 TODO LIST:

 # DataSet Link
-[Here is the link](??) to the cleaned dataset ready for neo4j, and [Here is the link to the neo4j db](??)
+[Here is the link](https://gitlab.com/pkasela/the-data) to the cleaned dataset ready for neo4j, You need to have a GitLab account!!

-Links are broken for now, use maria_dev account in VM (HDP and not HDF) to recreate the database if needed.
+Use maria_dev account in VM (HDP and not HDF) to recreate the database if needed.

 # Data Management
 - [x] Import data